Are you looking for the latest CMS market share trends and usage stats?

 Since WooCommerce is a WordPress plugin, you can also follow our ultimate guide on how to boost WordPress speed and performance.

 With their managed hosting and high performance, both Shopify and WooCommerce have a lot to offer online store owners and entrepreneurs.
 For a more detailed look at these two platforms, please see our Shopify vs WooCommerce comparison.

-- Wix is used by around 7 million websites.
+- Wix is used by over 8 million websites.

 When we compare Wix’s market share to its closest competitor, we get interesting results.